CephalofairGames/merc-packs-faq/index.md

 ## <a name="page_9" class="page-number">9.0</a> Items (General)

-**Reminder on mandatory vs. voluntary item usage** Any items which have a use slot track (for example, Hide Armor) must be used when their conditions are met.
+**Reminder on mandatory vs. voluntary item usage** Any items which have a use slot track (for example, Hide Armor) *must* be used when their conditions are met.
 Likewise, any passive items (items that last all scenario) always function.
-All other items are voluntary to use, and can be used when you wish (as long as the item's timing allows it).
+All other items are voluntary to use.

 **What happens if I gain an item I can't gain?
 Say, because all copies of it are owned by other party members?** When a character gains an item they cannot gain (for any reason), they must sell it immediately.